wusphinx/system-charts/charts/proposed/longhorn/latest/README.md

-Please install Longhorn chart in `cubepaas-bs` namespace only.
+Please install Storagebs chart in `cubepaas-bs` namespace only.